Robert Andrews (clergyman): Politician

 In 1781, Andrews became the personal secretary for governor Thomas Nelson.

 His next elective office was as one of the delegates for James City County to the Virginia Ratifying Convention of 1788, which approved the United States Constitution.
+He served alongside Nathaniel Burwell and voted for ratification, but did not speak during the debates.
+He would later ally himself with the Federalist Party.

 Beginning in 1790, Williamsburg voters elected and re-elected Andrews as their (part-time) representative in the Virginia House of Delegates (1790–1798), although the new state's capital had moved to Richmond.
-He succeeded Edmund Randolph and was re-elected until 1799.
+He succeeded Edmund Randolph and was re-elected annually until 1799, when Benjamin C. Waller defeated him.
 In 1798, Andrews voted against the Virginia Resolution opposing the federal Alien and Sedition Acts.
-Williamsburg voters elected him to succeed Edmund Randolph in the House of Delegates and re-elected him numerous times.

 Reverend James Madison and Andrews both served on the federal commission that established the final border between Virginia and Pennsylvania.

 Personal life

-He married, first, Elizabeth Ballard (1745-1793), whose father had been clerk of Princess Anne County, Maryland.
+He married, first, Elizabeth Ballard (1745–1793), whose father had been clerk of Princess Anne County, Virginia.
 Although neither of their sons married, nor did daughter Elizabeth, their firstborn daughter Anne married William Randolph of Wilton and their third daughter Catherine married Joseph Biddle Wilkinson (son of General Wilkinson, and who moved to Louisiana).
-After her death, Andrews remarried, to Mary Blair (1758-1820), daughter of Justice John Blair, but they had no children.
+After her death, Andrews remarried, to Mary Blair (1758–1820), daughter of Justice John Blair, but they had no children.
+In the 1787 Virginia tax census, Andrews paid taxes on seven enslaved people, as well as two horses and a four-wheeled post chaise.

 Death and legacy

 Andrews died in Williamsburg on February 4, 1804.
+He was probably buried near Williamsburg's historic Bruton Parish Church.
+A gravestone was never erected.
 The Swem Library of the College of William and Mary holds his papers, including a receipt for the sale of one slave.